 Prior to entering private practice, I worked with the Center for Cognitive and Behavioral Health (CCBH) as a Senior Clinician, where I led DBT Skills Groups for adolescents and adults, and provided clinical supervision for other therapists.
 At CCBH, I also co-created and implemented a DBT Skills Program for the Stamford Public School System.

 Prior to CCBH, I served as a clinician in two community mental health agencies, Family Services of Westchester, and The Child Guidance Center of Mid-Fairfield County.
-In both of these agencies, I created and implemented Standard DBT Programs, which allowed low-income families to access the highest standard of care for clients and families coping with acute and high-risk behaviors.
+In both of these agencies, I created and implemented Standard DBT Programs, which allowed low-income families to access the highest standard of care for clients and families coping with high-risk behaviors.

 I have also worked with clients with eating disorders at the residential level of care, and with adults with severe and persistent mental illness at the inpatient level of care.

 In every interaction, my goal is to create a partnership that supports each individual’s unique strengths and hopes, and fosters a sense of empowerment.
-I bring my love of both teaching and learning, and nearly 20 years of personal mindfulness practice to my work as a therapist.
+I bring my love of both teaching and learning, and over 20 years of personal mindfulness practice to my work as a therapist.
 I aim to deliver effective treatment, while also addressing the needs of the whole person, including areas of spirituality, creative expression, and mind-body health.
 In my work with children and adolescents, I see the family as a holistic system, and provide ongoing psychoeducation and support for parents.

 I am grateful each day for my clients’ courage and willingness to allow me to witness their journeys, and never cease to be awed by the strength and resiliency of the human spirit.